sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/uar-guide/02-my-first-review.md

 This mode is a graphic mode and allows *reviewers* to have graphic view.

 All entries can be organized to have a rapid view and help to identify discrepancies between accounts.
-Click on the button highlighted in yellow bellow.
-Discrepancy accounts will be quickly identified.
-With this mode bulk approval and bulk revocation are interesting.
+This option allows cluster sorting of crosstable cells using an **advanced classification algorithm**.
+This will help the end-user to work on peer group.
+To activate it, he needs to click on the icon on the upper left (framed in red in the copyscreen below).
+In the case of a cross-table listing identities, accounts and their related permissions, when clicking on the "clustering" button in the cross-table, the data is sorted to group users by similar permission sets.
+Biggest blocks are displayed to the top left of the cross-table, making easier to tackle the most significant groups of similar entries and to identify the outliers at the right and bottom.

 ![](./media/IAP172.png)